 The radio broadcast cited above is most likely an official interpretation of the events (since it aired on national radio) therefore, it is probably not a completely accurate account and should be read with some reservation.
-However, there are other, perhaps less biased accounts of the Hungarians' altercation with the American delegation, as well as of similar discussions with the British and Polish delegations.923 The Polish delegation would not accept the position the Hungarians took in saying that the October events were the actions of reactionaries and capitalists, and should at the Hungarians that it had been a revolution.924
+However, there are other, perhaps less biased accounts of the Hungarians' altercation with the American delegation, as well as of similar discussions with the British and Polish delegations.
+The Polish delegation would not accept the position the Hungarians took in saying that the October events were the actions of reactionaries and capitalists, and shouted at the Hungarians that it had been a revolution.
+924

 It is interesting to note how differently the Polish delegation behaved at the festival after having experienced a similar situation the previous year as the Hungarians had.
-The Polish youth argued with many delegations who spouted Soviet propaganda, and according to Radio Warsaw, the "original ideological" approach of the Polish youth delegation to "certain questions" was "opening the eyes" of other delegations from the socialist camp.925 Of course, a main difference between the Polish and Hungarian delegation could have been the fact that revolutionary youth in Hungary had either left the country or had been imprisoned or executed, or had simply not been chosen to participate in the festival, whereas Polish youth had not been similarly prosecuted after the uprising of 1956.
+The Polish youth argued with many delegations who spouted Soviet propaganda, and according to Radio Warsaw, the "original ideological" approach of the Polish youth delegation to "certain questions" was "opening the eyes" of other delegations from the socialist camp.
+925 Of course, a main difference between the Polish and Hungarian delegation could have been the fact that revolutionary youth in Hungary had either left the country or had been imprisoned or executed, or had simply not been chosen to participate in the festival, whereas Polish youth had not been similarly prosecuted after the uprising of 1956.

 All in all, judging by archival records and news articles of the time, the anticipation and interest in the Hungarian delegation was far greater than the actual effect the Hungarian youth had on the festival.
-The communist propaganda surrounding the delegation seemed effective at the festival; however, the "imperialist" version of events obviously had a much stronger hold on Western youth: in a report on the World Youth Festival held in 1959 in Vienna, a quote from an Icelandic student about the Moscow Festival stated:
+The communist propaganda surrounding the delegation seemed effective at the festival; however, the "imperialist" version of events obviously had a much stronger hold on Western youth: in a report on the World Youth Festival

 923 Koivunen, The 1957 Moscow Youth Festival, and Paul Collins, "Polish Youth's Magnetism in Moscow."
 Open Society Archives. http://fa.osaarchivum.org/background-reports?col=8&id=54364.

 924 Koivunen, The 1957 Moscow Youth Festival, p.
 59.